Car seat safety

 How do I use a forward-facing car seat?

 - In some vehicles, you will need to use the vehicle’s seat belt with a locking clip to securely install a forward-facing child seat.
+Consult the vehicle owner’s manual for instructions on locking a seat belt.

-- A top tether strap must be also used on all forward-facing child seats.
+- A top tether strap must also be used on all forward-facing child seats.
 A tether strap is attached to the top of the car seat and fastened to an anchor that is bolted to the vehicle.
 You will need one tether anchor for each forward-facing child seat used in the vehicle.

 - If your vehicle doesn’t have a tether anchor, ask your vehicle dealer to install one.